Era Renifera

 Era Renifera is the second studio album by Polish singer Reni Jusis.
 Musically it's a mixture of many genres just like Jusis previous record Zakręcona.
 Elements of reggae can also be heard.
-Two covers were recorded: Lech Janerka's "Konstytucje" and 10 CC's"Dreadlock holiday".
+Two cover versions were recorded: Lech Janerka's "Konstytucje" and 10 CC's"Dreadlock holiday".

 Era Renifera was nominated to Pop Album of The Year (Album Roku Pop) and Video of the Year (Teledysk Roku) "W głowie woda" on Fryderyki Awards.